adyen-examples/adyen-step-by-step-integration-workshop/README.md

 **Step 4.** Add the following values from step 1-3 to `ApplicationConfiguration.java` in `/main/java/com/adyen/workshop/configurations`:
-   - Best practice: export the vars as follows so that the Spring Boot framework can automatically inject your variables on startup.
+   - Best practice: export the variables as follows so that the Spring Boot framework can automatically inject your variables on startup.
    - If you're using gitpod/codespaces, you can export your variables as follows in your terminal:
    - If you've used gitpod before, the program will inject previously used environment variables as configured in [https://gitpod.io/variables](https://gitpod.io/variables).
 ```